Skip to main content

 ISA ISA Certified

-Insured Not verified
+Insured

 How we verify →

 Ponderosa has been running continuously since 1971 — 55 years.
 Berkeley-based but regularly serves Oakland's hills communities.
 ISA Certified with deep experience on the kinds of mature oaks and mixed canopy found throughout Oakland's VHFHSZ neighborhoods.
-Their consulting work is solid for homeowners navigating the 4-inch oak threshold and needing an independent assessment.
+Their consulting work is solid for homeowners dealing with the 4-inch oak threshold and needing an independent assessment.
 At 55 years of continuous operation in the East Bay, the institutional knowledge they carry about Oakland's tree stock is genuine.

 Based In